Pratibha-25/movie-recommender-system/README.md

 # 🎬 Movie Recommender System (Content-Based)

 ## 📌 Overview
 This project implements a **Content-Based Movie Recommender System** that suggests movies based on their similarity to a given movie.
-The system utilizes **cosine similarity** to find and recommend movies with similar descriptions.
+It processes movie descriptions and uses cosine similarity to find the most relevant recommendations.
+The system is deployed as an interactive Streamlit web app for easy access.

 ## 🚀 Features
 - 📌 **Content-Based Filtering** using movie descriptions.